prabhuignoto/react-chrono-docs/docs/features/outline.md

 In this example, the outline functionality is enabled for a vertical timeline.

 ::: info
 It's important to note that the outline functionality is only supported on the vertical and vertical_alternating modes.
-If you use the outline prop with the horizontal mode, it will be ignored.
+If you use the enableOutline prop with the horizontal mode, it will be ignored.
 :::

 ## Popover menu